1926 Atlantic hurricane season: Hurricane Four

 At 00:00 UTC on September 1, an area of low pressure about 1000 mi west of the Cape Verde islands organized into a tropical depression, though prior to hurricane reanalysis it was estimated to have formed a day later as a tropical storm.
-Moving generally west-northwest over the next three days, the cyclone gradually intensified, first into a tropical storm on September 2 and later, based upon a report from the ship Stornest of hurricane-force winds and 990.5 mb, a minimal hurricane by 00:00 UTC on September 5.
+Moving generally west-northwest over the next three days, the cyclone gradually intensified, first into a tropical storm on September 2 and later, based upon a report from the ship Stornest, a minimal hurricane by 00:00 UTC on September 5.
 Late on September 7, the cyclone strengthened to a major hurricane with winds of 115 mph and turned northwest; early the next day, the steamship Narenta passed through the eye of the storm and recorded a central pressure of 957 mb, the lowest associated with the cyclone.
 Thereafter, the storm for two days maintained its intensity while resuming a west-northwest track.
 Late on September 10, the storm abruptly turned north-northwest.
 On September 12, while centered about 400 mi southwest of Bermuda, the cyclone briefly peaked at 130 mph—equivalent to Category 4 intensity—though the cyclone was rather small and observations near the center were scarce.

 Over the next two days, the cyclone headed north-northwest again and slowly weakened to Category 2 strength with winds of 110 mph, then afterward curved west-northwest for about a day.
 As the storm passed west of Bermuda on September 13, the island recorded a pressure of 1006 mb.
-As a trough approached, the hurricane suddenly turned northeast late on September 16, and over the next three days, while located about 500 mi south-southeast of Halifax in Nova Scotia, it executed a counterclockwise, S-shaped curve.
+The hurricane suddenly turned northeast late on September 16, and over the next three days, while located about 500 mi south-southeast of Halifax in Nova Scotia, it executed a counterclockwise, S-shaped curve.
 It then weakened to a tropical storm, recurved northeast, and transitioned into an extratropical cyclone on September 22, whence it reacquired hurricane-force winds.
 The next day, the system weakened and hit Cape St. Mary's, Newfoundland, with winds of 65 mph.
 As an extratropical storm it continued north-northeastward until dissipating near Greenland on September 24.
-The storm produced a pressure of 994.2 mb at St. John's, Newfoundland and Labrador on September 23, along with gale-force winds along the coast of Newfoundland that affected an Arctic expedition led by George P. Putnam of the American Museum of Natural History.
+The storm produced a pressure of 29.36 inHg at St. John's, Newfoundland and Labrador, on September 23, along with gale-force winds along the coast of Newfoundland that affected an Arctic expedition led by George P. Putnam of the American Museum of Natural History.
 Strong winds in the province downed telegraph lines and demolished a post office in the town of Lamaline.